-- Repeat for any other workout types where you want to customize the stats that show on your watch’s screen.
+- Repeat for other workout types where you want to customize the stats on your watch’s screen.

 Learning how to customize your workout views helps personalize your Apple Watch even more.
 Although choosing which statistics show up was a lot easier in watchOS 8 and below via the Watch app, watchOS 9+ offers a ton of more options to get the most important data to you.